ChrSchu90/CryptomatorVaultSync/README.md

 ```
 In that setup, `rclone` is not required inside this container, the host handles the upstream sync.

-If the host does not provide a cloud sync mechanism, the optional [rclone](https://github.com/rclone/rclone) upstream integration can be enabled as a fallback to sync the encrypted vault to one or more remote destinations (offside or in local network).
+If the host does not provide a cloud sync mechanism, the optional [rclone](https://github.com/rclone/rclone) upstream integration can be enabled as a fallback to sync the encrypted vault to one or more remote destinations (offsite or in local network).

 ## ⛔ What this project does not do